-Coba, ruled by women – highest pyramid of Yucatan at the Riviera Maya
+Coba, ruled by women – highest pyramid at the Riviera Maya

-Coba is a Mayan site on the Yucatan Peninsula in Mexico, and is just 40 kilometers from Tulum at the Riviera Maya.
+Coba is a Maya site on the Yucatán Peninsula in México, and is just 40 kilometers from Tulum at the Riviera Maya.

-This ancient Maya enter is different from the two other well known Maya cities, Chichen Itza and Tulum, especially through its vast size and the fact, that you can find the highest Mayan pyramid of Yucatan here.
+This ancient Maya enter is different from the two other well known Maya cities, Chichén Itzá and Tulum, especially through its vast size and the fact, that you can find the highest Maya pyramid of the northern Yucatán peninsula here.

 The center of Coba is located between two big lakes.
 Because of the large extent of the ruined city, it is advisable to wear good shoes.
 This is recommended if you intend to climb, especially on the main pyramid.